DarknessDustiness/rice_1/README.md

 Depencencies-
-mpris/mpd/mediaplayer.py (Use anything, python is a problem with nix so i avoided that, and commented it out.Set to use mpris by default, change the commenting for smth else )\n swww\n cava/n pywal16\n
+mpris/mpd/mediaplayer.py (Use anything, python is a problem with nix so i avoided that, and commented it out.Set to use mpris by default, change the commenting for smth else )

+swww

+cava

+pywal16